zardus/preeny/README.md

 You can build preeny by doing:

-    make

-It'll create a directory named after the OS and architecture type, then put the libraries there.
+    mkdir build && cd build && cmake .. && make

+It'll build the libraries in ./build/lib
+You can also simply run ./do-build.sh for the same result

 ## Cross-compilation